Lemon Tart

 • Return to the oven and bake for a further 35–40 minutes or until the filling is set.

-• Take out, let cool down completely before removing it from the tin.
+• Take it out and let cool down completely before removing it from the tin.

 • Dust with icing sugar and serve.